sebaspv/do-it-in-keras/CONTRIBUTING.md

 ## Pull Request (PR) process

 - Remember to name your file using our naming convention which is "architecture" + "task/implementation".
-A few examples are DCGAN_task, ANN_implementation, DatasetImport_implementation...
+A few examples are DCGAN_task, ANNRegression_implementation, TransferLearning_implementation...
 - Update the comments on the notebook explaining the changes
 - The changes in a PR will be merged after the approval from two other developers.